apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**AI may open a pathway to early detection of pancreatic cancer**
+**Doc Rivers agrees to deal to be Bucks' coach, sources say**

-You can read more about it [here](https://www.bostonglobe.com/2024/01/24/metro/ai-predict-pancreatic-cancer/).
+You can read more about it [here](https://www.espn.com/nba/story/_/id/39378013/doc-rivers-finalizing-deal-bucks-coach-sources-say).

 ## Requirements
 - Python 3.8